graphadvocates/docs/advocates-program/overview.md

 ## Mission

-The mission of the Graph AdvocatesDAO is to drive greater participation in building a decentralized web3 and grow The Graph ecosystem by supporting community-based initiatives and through contributions of Graph Advocates.
+The Graph Advocates is a community-led and community-driven initiative serving as a portal into web3 for people all across the world.
+Advocates will have the unique opportunity to make important contributions that will directly impact their local communities, the web3 mission, and the future of The Graph ecosystem.

 ## Qualifications

 Everyone can apply to become an Advocate!
-Strong candidates for the program show a passion for The Graph and the web3 ecosystem.
-There are no educational or age requirements for this program and people from all corners of the globe can apply.
+Strong candidates for the program show a passion for The Graph and the broader web3 ecosystem.
+There are no educational or age requirements for this program, and people from all corners of the globe can apply.